PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 parametrized as shown in this example.

 .. figure:: ../_static/img/004_non_linear_fit.png
-    :alt: Fit of a non linear function.
+    :alt: Fit of a non-linear function.

-In the case of a nonlinear fit, the minimum of a :math:`\chi^2` cost function is not longer shaped like a parabola (with a model parameter on the x axis and chi2 on the y axis).
+In the case of a non-linear fit, the minimum of a :math:`\chi^2` cost function is no longer shaped like a parabola (with a model parameter on the x axis and :math:`\chi^2` on the y axis).
-Now, you might be wondering why you should care about the shape of the chi2 function.
+Now, you might be wondering why you should care about the shape of the :math:`\chi^2` function.
 The reason why it's important is that the common notation of :math:`p\pm\sigma` for fit results is only valid for a parabola-shaped cost function.
 If the :math:`\chi^2` function is distorted it will also affect your fit results!

-Luckily nonlinear fits oftentimes still produce meaningful fit results as long as the distortion is not too big - you just need to be more careful during the evaluation of your fit results.
+Luckily non-linear fits oftentimes still produce meaningful fit results as long as the distortion is not too big - you just need to be more careful during the evaluation of your fit results.
-A common approach for handling nonlinearity is to trace the profile of the cost function (in this case chi2) in either direction of the cost function minimum and find the points at which the cost function value has increased by a specified amount relative to the cost function minimum.
+A common approach for handling non-linearity is to trace the profile of the cost function (in this case :math:`\chi^2`) in either direction of the cost function minimum and find the points at which the cost function value has increased by a specified amount relative to the cost function minimum.
 In other words, two cuts are made on either side of the cost function minimum at a specified height.